SSoelvsten/bdd-benchmark/README.md

 and is it also in no conflicts with any other?
 On the accumulated BDD we then count the number of satisfying assignments.

-**Notice**: This is a pretty simple example and has all of the normal shortcomings for BDDs trying to solve the N-Queens problem.
-At around N = 14 the intermediate sizes explodes, and for N = 15 one needs about 100 GB of disk space or memory.
-Presumably, one needs around 1 TB for the 16-Queens problem.

 **Statistics:**

 | Variable         | Value  |